Hate Crime Circular

 The City of Los Angeles has a unique and culturally diverse population.
 Its residents represent nearly every culture, nationality, race and religion on earth.
 This diversity has significantly contributed to making Los Angeles the vibrant and dynamic City it is today.
 Unfortunately, there are people and groups who would attack this heritage by committing crimes and acts, targeting members of specific groups that help make our City diverse.
 These crimes and acts that target members of a specific group are called hate crimes and hate incidents.
 Hate crimes and hate incidents are motivated by prejudice.
 Prejudice is a serious social problem.
 Prejudice means having beliefs and making judgments without knowing the facts.
 Prejudice is also known as bias, bigotry and intolerance.
 It is important to know the facts about hate crimes and hate incidents, because knowing the facts places the community in a much better position to recognize hate crimes and hate incidents as a very serious community problem.
 Hate crimes and hate incidents should never be written off as pranks or bad behavior.

-A hate crime is any criminal act or attempted criminal act directed against a person or persons based on the victim’s actual or perceived race, nationality, religion, sexual orientation, disability or gender.
+A hate crime is any criminal act or attempted criminal act directed against a person or persons based on the victim’s actual or perceived race, nationality, religion, sexual orientation, gender identity, disability or gender.

 Examples of hate crimes include:

 - Acts which result in injury, even if the injury is slight.